 It's possible you may have accidentally merged two devices thinking they were the same device.

-If you conclude that you accidentally merged two completely different devices, see here for steps on splitting them up.
+If you conclude that you accidentally merged two completely different devices, click here for steps on splitting them up.

-Reason 6: You have a complex network setup or mesh network.
+Reason 6: (Bark Home Only) You have a complex network setup or mesh network.

 There are plenty of mesh networks and complex network setups that support the Bark Home.
-Learn more about how those types of networks interact with Bark Home here.
-It is possible that you need to adjust certain settings in your network so that the Bark Home is able to reliably identify individual devices.
+You may just need to adjust certain settings in your network so that the Bark Home is able to reliably identify individual devices.